-These are instructions for enrollment as a certified supplier in the Medicare ASC program.
+We offer instructions for you to enroll as a certified supplier in the Medicare Ambulatory Surgery Center (ASC) program.

-The following forms and documents pertinent to ASCs are accessible on the Internet:
+The following forms and documents are for ASCs:

 An ASC applicant interested in Medicare certification must:

 Enroll in the Medicare program with the carrier.

 The carrier will distribute Medicare enrollment applications (CMS-855B) for new applicant suppliers that they enroll.
 An applicant must complete this Medicare enrollment application (PDF).
 Submit it directly to National Government Services.

 After review, the carrier will send a copy of the application with their written recommendation to the Wisconsin Division of Quality Assurance (DQA).